npolar/gouncer/README.md

 ```

 **!NOTE** If you only want to update the password you can leave the name key out of the object or leave the value blank. eg {"password": ""} || {"password": "", "name":""}

+Note that Gouncer does not support updating somebody else's password or name.

 ## Example Notice